math-a3k/django-ai/docs/apps/examples.rst

 Second, the Gaussian Mixture Model is not robust in the presence of outliers.

-Outliers, sometimes refered as "contamination" or "noise", are atypical observations in the data that lead to incorrect model estimation (see `here <https://en.wikipedia.org/wiki/Robust_statistics>`_ for a more detailed introduction to the problem).
+Outliers, sometimes referred as "contamination" or "noise", are atypical observations in the data that lead to incorrect model estimation (see `here <https://en.wikipedia.org/wiki/Robust_statistics>`_ for a more detailed introduction to the problem).

 One solution to this is using heavy-tailed elliptical distributions in the mixture - such as Student's ´t´ - instead of Gaussians for the clusters, but supporting this would require extending the BayesPy framework and it is out of the scope of this example.